Theory of Operation

 Whilst the TX FIFO level is below a designated number of entries the tx_threshold interrupt is asserted.
 Firmware can configure the threshold value via the register TARGET_FIFO_CONFIG.TX_THRESH.

-If a host ceases to send SCL pulses at any point during an ongoing transaction, the target waits for a specified time period and then asserts the interrupt host_timeout.
-Host sending an address and R/W bit to all target devices, writing to the selected target, or reading from the target are examples of ongoing transactions.
+If a controller ceases to send SCL pulses at any point during an ongoing transaction, the target waits for a specified time period and then asserts the interrupt host_timeout.
+Controller sending an address and R/W bit to all target devices, writing to the selected target, or reading from the target are examples of ongoing transactions.
 The time period is counted from the last low-to-high SCL transition.
 Firmware can configure the timeout value via the register HOST_TIMEOUT_CTRL.

 Implementation Details: Format Flag Parsing

-To illustrate the behavior induced by various flags added to the formatting queue, the following figure shows a simplified version of the I2C_Host state machine.
+To illustrate the behavior induced by various flags added to the formatting queue, the following figure shows a simplified version of the I2C_Controller state machine.
 In this simplified view, many sequential states have been collapsed into four sub-sequences of states (shown in square brackets) or have their names abbreviated:

 • Issue start